MPI-Dortmund/cryolo/source/other/import_filaments_relion.rst

 Import crYOLO filament coordinates into Relion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After the picking of filaments with crYOLO is done, one might want to import them into Relion.
+After the picking of filaments with crYOLO is done, one might want to import them into Relion 3.
 In this example I assume the following:

 The folder :file:`micrographs` contains your images.
 In this example the filenames are Actin-ADP-BeFx_NUMBER.mrc.
 The folder :file:`picked_boxes` contains your box files in helicon format.